 Genetic variation underlies the vivid diversity of our own human species and of all other organisms on Earth.
 Understanding the mechanisms of genetic diversity and how they lead to phenotype variations continues to be an intriguing and fundamental question in life science research, and it has invaluable implications in medicine and agriculture.
 The advent of high throughput genome sequencing and functional genomics technologies and the availability of genome sequences for an ever increasing number of species have brought in a golden age for genetics research.
 By means of computational and experimental comparative genomics approaches, a comprehensive survey of inter- and intra-species genetic diversity now becomes possible, and their functional impacts can be assessed using functional genomics methodologies.

 Among the many types of genetic polymorphisms, we are currently focusing on a class of genetic components called transposable elements, which exist very abundantly and evolve actively in the genomes of most organisms, including humans.
 Our past work includes the development of several computational comparative genomics methodologies for the identification of retrotransposon insertion polymorphisms and retrotransposon-derived genome rearrangements, as well as the development of the database of Retrotransposon Insertion Polymorphisms in humans (dbRIP).
 In our current research, we are utilizing newly available individual human genome sequences generated by the next-generation sequencing technologies, such as 454 and Illumina, for more comprehensive surveys and documentation of genetic diversity derived from transposable elements.
-We are also extending our attention to the mechanism and identification of other types of structural variations, such as copy number variations.
+We are also extending our attention to the mechanisms and identification of other types of structural variations, such as copy number variations.
 We will then start to examine the impact of these genetic variations on gene function and phenotype, including human disease susceptibility and tasting variation.

 In addition to those above research activities, we also collaborate with a large number of investigators within and outside Brock campus by providing our bioinformatics expertise.
 Outside the biology-oriented research, we are also interested in developing novel bioinformatics and genomics analytic tools.

 My research lab provides an ideal environment for students who have interest in the exciting emerging field of genomics and bioinformatics, which advance essentially on a daily-basis.
 Within this group, students have the opportunity to learn and apply computational skills, as well as advanced genomics and molecular techniques.
-I am looking for highly motivated and hard working graduate students either from a biological field with a certain level of computer programming skills or from a computer science background with a minor degree in biology.
+I am look for highly motivated and hard working graduate students either from a biological field with a certain level of computer programming skills or from a computer science background with a minor degree in biology.
 (Note: Students with interests only for bench research and those with no prior trainings or skills in computer programming will not be considered.)